 I really like eggplant recipes, that’s why I make them very often and I recommend you to try them too, like the best-breaded eggplant recipe or the best eggplant casserole recipe.
 But most often I make this recipe that I present to you today.

-A simple search on the internet, you will find countless versions of this dish, from the oriental version (baba ganoush) to the Mediterranean or Greek (melitzanosalata), but this recipe is an adaptation of a Romanian recipe with small modifications.
+With a simple search on the internet, you will find countless versions of this dish, from the oriental version (baba ganoush) to the Mediterranean or Greek (melitzanosalata), but this recipe is an adaptation of a Romanian recipe with small modifications.

 Because the eggplants were medium-size, I will use four pieces of ripe eggplant, at around 1.5 kg, enough for four generous servings.